Bloc/Webflow-BlocJams-Screencasts/05-browsing-music.md

 * created a drop shadow of rgba(255, 255, 255, 0.08)
 * set the shadow to 90 degrees, with a distance of 1px, a blur of 0, and size of 0

+We're using the left-side navigation pattern so we can focus most of the real estate to the primary actions on the page: browsing and listening to music.
+We've adjusted the background color to denote that the left-side navigation is separate from the main content area of the page as well.

 Let's take a break from our side bar and focus on the main section of the page:

 <center>